 International applicants must also have sufficient financial resources as established by the University of Wyoming.

-Summer/fall admittance requires all completed application materials to be submitted on or before March 15 if applying for a graduate assistantship, or May 1 if not applying for an assistantship or if applying for a scholarship.
+Summer/fall admittance requires all completed application materials to be submitted on or before March 15 if applying for a graduate assistantship, or May 1 if not applying for an assistantship and/or a scholarship.
 Spring admittance requires all completed application materials to be submitted on or before October 15.

 GMAT or GRE scores, TOEFL scores, transcripts, and letters of recommendation should be sent to:

 Laramie, WY 82071 USA

 The objectives of the master of science in accounting are:

 To provide students with an advanced understanding of the field of accounting,

 To provide students with specific advanced knowledge of the sub-topics within accounting,